bespoken/bespoken-docs/README.md

 # - title: CLI
 #   details: The Bespoken CLI allows you to execute your tests from your own terminal.
 #   link: cli/
-# - title: API Documentation
+- title: API Documentation
-#   details: Not available yet.
-Come back soon to learn more about this topic.
+  details: Interact programatically with Bespoken via our APIs and SDK.
-#   link: dashboard/
+  link: api/
 # - title: Best Practices
 #   details: Not available yet.
 Come back soon to learn more about this topic.
 #   link: dashboard/